sbhavani/dgx-spark-playbooks/nvidia/connect-to-your-spark/overview.md

 # Prerequisites

-- DGX Spark device is set up and you have created a local user account
+- Your DGX Spark [device is set up](https://docs.nvidia.com/dgx/dgx-spark/first-boot.html) and you have created a local user account
 - Your laptop and DGX Spark are on the same network
 - You have your DGX Spark username and password
-- You have your device's mDNS hostname (printed on quick start guide) or IP address
+- You have your device's mDNS hostname (printed on the Quick Start Guide) or IP address

 # Time & risk

 - **Time estimate:** 5-10 minutes
 - **Risk level:** Low - SSH setup involves credential configuration but no system-level changes to the DGX Spark device
-- **Rollback:** SSH key removal can be done by editing `~/.ssh/authorized_keys` on the DGX Spark.
+- **Rollback:** SSH key removal can be done by editing `~/.ssh/authorized_keys` on your DGX Spark.